 ARTIST STATEMENT:

 My artwork presents a deeply expressive and intuitive style, characterised by layered textures, vibrant colours and a profound connection to nature and spirituality.
 The use of techniques such as washing and dripping and scraping adds depth and movement inviting the viewer into an immersive and contemplative experience.
 My subject matter often draws from natural elements: pond reflections, seasons and botanical forms serving as metaphors for inner reflection and spiritual exploration.
 This approach resonates with the concept of “thin places” where the boundary between the physical and spiritual realms becomes permeable, offering moments of awe and tranquility.
 I hope my art invites viewers into a meditative space, encouraging a deeper appreciation for their own experience and appreciation of the beauty of the natural world and our place within it.
-There is a poetry in paint and nature, seasons, water, and cycle of shapes and structures, embalmed with light.
-No moment is the same, and in the process of turning up to the canvas, the palette in my imagination becomes suspended in the noticing of the present.
-The final marks dictate the energy, the mood and atmosphere until an inner conclusion is reached, and waits further interpretation in the viewers eye.
+If my work creates a ‘joy-pop’ in the heart of the viewer, i have accomplished success.

 BIO: